The Curse (1987 film)

-The Curse is a 1987 Italian–American science-fiction horror film directed by David Keith in his directorial debut, and starring Wil Wheaton, Claude Akins, Cooper Huckabee, Malcolm Danare, John Schneider and Amy Wheaton.
+The Curse is a 1987 Italian–American science fiction horror film directed by David Keith in his directorial debut, and starring Wil Wheaton, Claude Akins, Cooper Huckabee, Malcolm Danare, John Schneider and Amy Wheaton.
 Based on the short story "The Colour Out of Space" by H. P. Lovecraft, it tells about a meteorite that crashes into a farming community in Tennessee, and infects the land and its residents.
 Italian genre veteran Lucio Fulci was billed as an associate producer, and directed some scenes uncredited.

 Trans World Entertainment and its successor company Epic Pictures used the Curse name for three more Italian-made horror films that they distributed in the U.S., although they were narratively unrelated.

 Plot

 Teenage boy Zack lives on a farm in Tellico Plains, Tennessee with his mother Frances, younger sister Alice, stern and pious old stepfather Nathan Crane and unpleasant, dim-witted stepbrother Cyrus.
 One night Frances sneaks out of the house while Nathan is asleep and has sex with Mike, a farm-hand who lives in a nearby shack.
 Suddenly a large meteorite crashes onto the property, emitting an eerie glow.
-Next morning, Alan Forbes, a physician who lives nearby, visits the crash site and examines the meteorite, which is a large sphere with a hard shell from which a noxious liquid oozes out.
+The next morning, Alan Forbes, a physician who lives nearby, visits the crash site and examines the meteorite, which is a large sphere with a hard shell from which a noxious liquid oozes out.
 Before long, the object dissolves into glowing gelatinous liquid that seeps into the soil.
-Forbes wants to contact the authorities but is dissuaded by Charlie Davidson, local realtor and head of the chamber of commerce, who worries that the event will discourage the Tennessee Valley Authority (TVA) from building a new reservoir in the area.
+Forbes wants to contact the authorities but is dissuaded by Charlie Davidson, a local realtor and head of the chamber of commerce, who worries that the event will discourage the Tennessee Valley Authority (TVA) from building a new reservoir in the area.
 Forbes' bored wife Esther also manipulates her husband into keeping quiet, worried their house will lose its value.

 The mysterious liquid soon begins to affect the farm.
 The water from the well grows cloudy and tastes unpleasant, fruit and vegetables grow invitingly large but are rotten and inedible inside, and the livestock begin to behave violently and show severe signs of infection.
 Alice is attacked and injured by infected chickens and Cyrus is nearly killed by a horse.
 Frances begins to have large boils growing on her face that grotesquely alter her features.
 She becomes mentally unstable, physically harming herself and attacking her own family.
 Believing the blight affecting his farm to be a punishment from God for his wife's infidelity, Nathan locks her in their bedroom, not allowing Zack to tell the doctor.
 Zack keeps himself and Alice free from the infection by consuming clean water and food he steals from Forbes' house.